All you need to know to plan the perfect vacation in Ireland with kids: practical tips and advice from an Ireland resident and mum of 2

 Ireland has a very rich and interesting literary tradition, James Joyce, Oscar Wyld, and W.B.
 Yeats being only some of the many names people think of when thinking about the emerald isle.

-Some of their works are for adults only, but many can be also enjoyed by young kids: Gulliver’s Travels are a favourite for several generations and older kids are likely to enjoy the Picture of Dorian Grey.
-Many contemporary Irish writers are also worth reading: here are some of our suggestions (if you click on the pictures you will be redirected to the amazon.com website, with latest prices and availability)
+Some of their works are for adults only, but many can be also enjoyed by young kids: Gulliver’s Travels are a favorite for several generations and older kids are likely to enjoy The Picture of Dorian Gray.

 X if for Crosses